Naultinus: Threats and decline

-Collectively, the species of genus Naultinus have a very wide range over most of New Zealand's land area and yet all of them are now increasingly rare and hard to find.
+Collectively, the species of genus Naultinus have a wide range over most of New Zealand's land area and yet all of them are now increasingly rare and hard to find.
 This is in stark contrast to anecdotal reports among NZ herpetoculturalists who found them abundant in suitable habitat (such as regenerating bush in the Marlborough Sounds) in the 1960s from which they have now all but vanished.
 The three major factors thought to be responsible for this decline are; habitat destruction, predation by introduced mammalian species and poaching for the illegal pet trade.

 Barking geckos were common in shrublands all around the Wellington region up until the 1960s and 1970s but populations have declined enormously since then.
 DOC has tried to establish populations of this species on Mana Island but there are so few animals left in wild populations in the region that they have had to resort to transferring animals taken either from the jaws of pet cats or captive bred animals from private collections.
 Both the Naultinus released on Mana and a natural population on Kapiti Island have failed to thrive, which is mysterious, because these habitats are rodent free.
 One suggested cause about which little research has been done is vespid wasp predation, as these insects have been observed killing both adult and baby Naultinus.
 Naultinus gemmeus are known from the mainland of Southland from a few sightings by members of the public but despite numerous searches in recent years, not a single animal has been sighted or photographed here and it is speculated that this population is either critically endangered or already functionally extinct.